jogubo/oc-chessmanager/README.md

 ## Flake8
 # View report
-The report  is available via  an html file: flake-report/index.html
+The report  is available via  an html file `flake-report/index.html`

 # Generate new flake8 report
 ```